On the CLT for rotations and BV functions: A central limit theorem and its application to rotations

 \begin{rem} The previous result is written with a self-normalisation.
-In the first case ($\alpha$ quadratic), let us consider the sequence of variables $(\varphi_n / \sqrt n)$, with a fixed normalisation.
-Then, for $n \in V_b$, the accumulation points of the sequence of its distributions are Gaussian non degenerated with a variance belonging to a compact interval. \end{rem}
+If $\alpha$ is quadratic, let us consider the ergodic sums normalised by $\sqrt {\ln n}$: $(\varphi_n / \sqrt {\ln n})_{n \geq 1}$.
+Then, for $n \in V$, the accumulation points of the sequence of distributions are Gaussian non degenerated with a variance belonging to a compact interval. \end{rem}